Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-04-20 01:46:05
+Last Updated: 2025-04-21 01:45:17

-The Two Hardest Tests On The Spiritual Road Are The Patience To Wait For The Right Moment And The Courage Not To Be Disappointed With What We Encounter.
+Solitude Is Better Than The Society Of Evil Persons.

-By Paulo Coelho
+By Abu Bakr